 Why do we care about a detailed explanation of how to hold a gun?
 Does it really matter?
 Won’t any old grip work fine so long as the bullet hits the target?
 Not exactly.
 While how we hold the gun won’t directly affect how the firing mechanism works (it will still go bang), it can affect how accurately we shoot and how easily we can put a second, third, or more shots on target.

 Thanks to barrel rifling and overall tight machining tolerances, modern firearms are extremely accurate.
 Put even the cheapest gun in a vice and fire it, it will hit the target dead center every time.
 The reason guns miss the vast majority of times is not the gun but the shooter.
-We are the main cause for inaccurate shots.
+We are the main cause of inaccurate shots.
 And a lot of it comes down to how we hold the gun.

+Let’s start with malfunctions.
 Contrary to popular belief, the main cause of malfunctions, in particular stovepipes and failures to eject, is not the gun or bad ammo.
 It’s the shooter.
 Yes, we often create our own malfunctions.
 How so?

 The slide is designed to operate as horizontally as possible.
 It wants to go back and forth on a completely flat line.
 Obviously, that doesn’t happen when we shoot because the gun recoils and the muzzle rises.
 But we can control how much it rises to affect the likelihood of the gun running smoothly.